FoksVHox/DarkRP/README.md

 # DarkRP
 A roleplay gamemode for Garry's Mod.

+## Changes
+This repository is using the net libary instead of the deprecated User Message Libary in Garry's Mod.

 ## Getting DarkRP
 Please use either git or the workshop.
 Manually downloading DarkRP or using SVN is possible, but not recommended.